Car Insurance for Delivery Drivers: Personal vs Commercial Coverage

 Part-Time Delivery Drivers (Under 30 hrs/week)

 If you deliver occasionally on weekends or a few evenings per week, a rideshare endorsement added to your existing personal policy is typically sufficient and cost-effective.
-These endorsements average just $15 to $30 per month and fill the critical coverage gap during Phase 1 that platform coverage misses.
+Endorsements average just $6 to $30 per month depending on your insurer and location, and they fill the critical coverage gap during Phase 1 that platform coverage misses.

 Pincher's Pro Tip

 Part-time drivers can save hundreds per year by adding a rideshare endorsement instead of buying a full commercial policy.
-At an average of $20/month extra, that's just $240/year for significantly better protection across all three delivery phases.
+At an average of $15–$20/month extra, that's as little as $180/year for significantly better protection across all three delivery phases — a fraction of what a single denied claim could cost you.

 Full-Time Delivery Drivers (30+ hrs/week)

 Full-time drivers who rely on delivery income — or who drive for multiple platforms simultaneously — should strongly consider a dedicated commercial auto insurance policy.
-At an average of $147/month, it's more expensive, but it provides the comprehensive liability limits and vehicle protection that high-mileage business driving demands.
+Full coverage rideshare policies average $110 to $169+ per month, but provide the comprehensive liability limits and vehicle protection that high-mileage business driving demands.
 Independent couriers and those operating without any platform backing absolutely need commercial coverage.
+For those operating across multiple gig platforms, it's worth reading our guide on car insurance for gig workers to understand how multi-platform driving changes your risk profile.

 Driver Type Recommended Coverage Est. Monthly Cost